-In 1 Corinthians 12.
-Paul is explaining spiritual gifts.
+In 1 Corinthians 12, Paul is explaining spiritual gifts.
 In the last of this chapter he said, "Yet show unto you a more excellent way."
-I am sure if he had none of his teaching in the preceeding chapter would have been so widely misinterpreted and misunderstood He would have given it to us in a more excellent way Please understand-not that he made a mistake.
+I am sure if he had none of his teaching in the preceeding chapter would have been so widely misinterpreted and misunderstood He would have given it to us in a more excellent way.
+Please understand-not that he made a mistake.
 It is we, the reader, that make the mistake.
-We do this when we fail to realize that Paul sometimes used words that we do not use today; words that were common among the Jews.
+We do this when we fail to realize that Paul sometimes used word that we do not use today; words that were common among the Jews.
 However, it is the words in the language that we use that are called in question.
-Recently, the digressive brethren had a division in one of the churches near here.
-I understand it was due to the inability to agree on Paul's teaching in I Corinthians I regarding the hair.
-Some seem to think the woman is to wear a hat, or some kind of head garment, in church After hearing this, it makes me feel we should use every reasonable approach available on this subject so Paul has made it very plain the hair is what he means that we may be of one accord and one mind.
+Recently the digressive brethren had a division in one of the churches near here.
+I understand it was due to the inability to agree on Paul's teaching in I Corinthians !! regarding the hair.
+Some seem to think the woman is to wear a hat, or some kind of head garment, in church After hearing this, it makes me feel we should use every reasonable approach available on this subject st that we may be of one accord and one mind.

-In the fourth verse, we learn "Every man praying or prophesying, having his head covered, dishonourett his head.
-But every woman that prayeth or prophesieth with her head uncovered dishonoureth her head."
-Then Paul warns the women in our way of speaking that she does cut her hair, she might as well shave her head not comparing the looks of the two but in the sight of God dealing with sin.
+In the fourth verse, we learn "Every man praying or prophesying, having his head covered, dishonoured his head.
+But every woman that prayeth or prophesies with her head uncovered dishonoureth her head."
+Then Paul warns the women in our way of speaking that is she does cut her hair, she might as well shave her head not comparing the looks of the two but in the sight of God dealing with sin.